stellophiliac/moondvsted/src/blog/posts/migrating-to-11ty/index.md

 * homepage is slightly different
 * blog has a slightly new look, didn't change it much because i do like how zonelets styled it
 * nuked the art page temporarily, i'll figure out how to set it up soon (the gallery i had before was really nice, but the image descriptions wouldn't show up in the modal ... also couldn't figure out how to do captions)
+* old updates have been nuked to prevent broken links

 that's sorta it